term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### 4. FIX: Clear USB0 Leases

 When MAC address randomization is enabled, *Dnsmasq* may assign a different IP address upon reboot because it sees a new MAC address.
-To ensure that *AdGuardHome* consistently recognizes WORKSTATION with the correct static IP, we need to clear the `/var/lib/NetworkManager/dnsmasq-usb0.leases` file before *NetworkManager* is started at boot time.
+To ensure that *AdGuardHome* consistently recognizes WORKSTATION with the correct static IP, we need to clear the `/var/lib/NetworkManager/dnsmasq-usb0.leases` file before *NetworkManager* starts.

 Logged into your Raspberry Pi as *admin*, create the Cleanup Script: